kshedden/case_studies/methods/glm.md

 quasi-likelihood is called QIC, and is generally different from the QAIC discussed above.

-## Generalized estimating equations
+## Generalized Estimating Equations

-Many datasets contain data that are statistically dependent.
-In some settings, this dependence can be ignored, but in most cases it is important to account for it in a data analysis.
+Many datasets contain data that are statistically dependent, and it is important to account for it in a data analysis.
 There are many approaches to working with dependent data.
-Here we focus on a framework known as "Generalized Estimating Equations" (GEE), which extends the GLM approach to accommodate dependent data.
+Here we focus on a framework known as *Generalized Estimating Equations* (GEE), which extends the GLM approach to accommodate dependent data.

 First, we present two examples of data that would likely be dependent:

-* Suppose that we measure a person's C-reactive protein (CRP) levels, a biomarker for inflammation.
-A longitudinal study design might have each subject return for annual assessments.
+* Suppose we have a collection of subjects $i=1, \ldots, n$ and repeatedly measure a biomarker in each person's blood.
+Let $y_{ij}$ denote the
+$j^{\rm th}$ repeated measure of the biomarker for subject $i$, with this measurement taking place at time $t_{ij}$, which does not need to be the same for all subjects.
 The repeated measures taken on one subject would likely be statistically dependent.
 This form of dependence is called _serial dependence_ because it results from having repeated measures taken over time.
+In most such cases we can assume that observations taken on different subjects are independent, so in effect we can partition our data into blocks such that there may be dependence within blocks but not between blocks.

-* Suppose that we consider the number of COVID-19 deaths per day in each US county, over the span of several months.
-These counts could be statistically dependent over time (serial dependence), and could also be dependent within states.
-That is, all counties within a state may move up or down together.
+* Suppose that we consider the number of accidental deaths per day in each US county, considering days ranging over a span of several months.
+These counts could be statistically dependent within counties over time (which is serial dependence as discussed above), and moreover could also be dependent between different counties within the same state.

 Note that the data being dependent is mostly a property of the way in which the data were collected, rather than being intrinsic to one type of measurement.
-For example, CRP data would be independent if collected in a cross-sectional study, but is dependent when collected in a longitudinal study.
+For example, Cbiomarker data would generally be independent if collected in a cross-sectional study, but becomes dependent when collected in a longitudinal study.

 Basic regression analysis focuses on the conditional mean relationship